Alexbanana19/malmochallenge/README.md

 1. Add **particle filter** [[4]](#reference) module to make inference to the collaborator’s behavior;
 1. Develop a technique called “**Goal Swapping**” to speed up the learning process (which turns out to be the naive version of True On-line TD(lambda)).

 Because of the our limited resources, we have to split up the learning process into data collecting on CPUs and training on GPUs.
 As we know the model will be likely to overfit the dataset in this way, especially for the model like neural network.
-However, the result does show that with HiDDeN, the agent is able to learn some high level strategies and emerges collaborative patterns.
+More importantly, splitting the two process also means that we are doing off-line learning and off-policy learning, which is the main reason for the poor performance(learning updates does not match the on policy distribution).However, the result does show that with HiDDeN, the agent is able to learn some high level strategies and emerges collaborative patterns.

 ### Introduction
 The task of this Pig Chase Challenge basically requires us to design a agent to cooperate with another one to catch a pig in a fence, which is worth 25 points.
 The agent can also choose to go to the lapis blocks to get 5 points and end the game early.
 The agent will be tested with multiple kinds of cooperators and see its overall performance.
 The link of this challenge is [here](https://github.com/Microsoft/malmo-challenge/blob/master/ai_challenge/pig_chase/README.md).